Ask AI

 Output

-• Variable name: This output provides a True/False value indicating whether the boolean variable was successfully created and stored in the application's memory.
-True means the variable was successfully created, and False means an error occurred during its creation.
+• Variable name (BOOLEAN): This output indicates whether the boolean variable was successfully created and assigned a name.
+It will be True if the operation was successful, and False if there was an issue during creation.

 Execution Flow